Ensono/stacks-azure-data/datastacks/README.md

 ## Key components

-The key components of datastacks currently include:
+The key components of Datastacks currently include:

 - **Generate**: This command contains subcommands which generate components for the data platform given a config file.